What’s the Difference? The Rolex Explorer II 40mm Vs. The Rolex Explorer II 42mm

 The Explorer II, and the original Explorer to some extent, represent a couple of Rolex’s most perpetually overlooked releases.

-While the first in the family from 1953, a watch built on the back of Hillary and Tenzing’s conquest of Everest, is perhaps the least altered of any of the brand’s designs over its long life, its sequel runs it a close second in models that Rolex decided to leave well alone.
+It’s the first in the family from 1953 and built on the back of Hillary and Tenzing’s conquest of Everest.
+It’s also perhaps the least altered of any of the brand’s designs over its long life.
+The brand’s sequel runs it a close second in models that Rolex decided to leave well alone.

 The Explorer II first emerged in 1971, sharing a name with its predecessor but little else.
-Where the Explorer was the epitome of modest, three-hand, time-only construction, the follow-up was built with a very specific role in mind.
+The Explorer was the epitome of modest, three-hand, time-only construction.
+But, the follow-up was built with a very specific role in mind.

 Professionals in some of the more glamorous vocations are well catered for by Rolex.
 Divers have the choice of the legendary Submariner, the extra tough Sea-Dweller or the lunatic Deepsea.
 Pilots have long turned to the GMT-Master.
 Wealthier pilots have the Sky-Dweller.
 And no racing driver’s outfit is complete without a Daytona.